 Alfred Hitchcock directed North by Northwest, in which Roger Thornhill (Cary Grant) is an everyman who gets mistaken for George Kaplan, an American spy, by a couple of foreign spies.
-They abduct him, interrogate him, and then try to kill him.
-He escapes from them, but in the process of trying to figure out what is going on, ends up being accused of murdering a United Nations diplomat named Townsend.
+They abduct him and bring him to the house of Lester Townsend, a United Nations diplomat.
+A man posing as Townsend, but who is really Phillip Vandamm (James Mason), the head of the spy ring, interrogates him and then tries to have him killed.
+He escapes from them, but in the process of trying to figure out what is going on, ends up being accused of murdering the real Townsend.
 Now the police are after him as well as the spies.
 Then we find out that there is no spy named Kaplan.
 He is the creation of an intelligence agency for the purpose of keeping the foreign spies from suspecting the real agent on the case.
-That agent proves to be Eve Kendall (Eva Marie Saint), the mistress of the chief spy, Phillip Vandamm (James Mason).
+That agent proves to be Eve Kendall (Eva Marie Saint), Vandamm’s mistress.
 She and Roger fall in love, but out of necessity she betrays him.
 When he finds out she is a good spy and is in danger, he rescues her.

 Alfred Hitchcock, the director of this movie, is said to have formulated the principle of “fridge logic” when discussing Vertigo (1958), a movie he made the year before.
 When asked about something in the movie that did not make sense, he referred to it as an “icebox” scene.
 The idea is that if there is an inconsistency or absurdity in a movie, but the viewer does not realize it until he gets home and starts pulling a piece of cold chicken out of the icebox for a snack, then the inconsistency or absurdity does not matter, because he has already enjoyed the movie.
 Although as a historical matter, it was the movie Vertigo that is associated with this principle, North by Northwest exemplifies it like no other movie ever made.
 The first time we watch this movie, we experience it from the Roger’s point of view.
 Although there are a couple of scenes that we see where Roger is not present, giving us a little extra information, we are pretty much in the dark about things just as he is.